 While PrEP gives you the peace of mind for HIV, condoms ensure that you are maximising your protection against many other STIs.
 Many people who choose to use PrEP will also negotiate condom use with their potential sexual partners.
 Ultimately this is a decision that needs to be discussed before getting down to business.

 UVL + PrEP

-In situations where your sex partner is HIV positive and has an undetectable viral load, then using PrEP just ensures that you’re significantly reducing your risk of getting HIV while your partner is actively reducing his chances of transmitting HIV.
+Where your sex partner is HIV positive and has an undetectable viral load, using PrEP just ensures that you’re significantly reducing your risk of getting HIV while your partner is actively reducing his chances of transmitting HIV.

-It is worth noting that while UVL and PrEP are considered as safe sex from HIV.
-UVL treatments and PrEP however do not stop the transmission of other STIs.
-If you or your partners are concerned about STIs, condoms when used consistently and correctly remain very effective at preventing most STI infections.
+It is worth noting that while UVL and PrEP are considered as safe sex from HIV they do not stop the transmission of other STIs.
+In this case, adding condoms to the mix could be a sound choice.

-When you’re with your doctor, they’ll chat to you about your sexual lifestyle and dependent on your level of risk will perform some tests to see if you can commence PrEP.
-These tests will include an HIV and STI test.
+When you’re with your doctor, they’ll chat to you about your sexual history and dependent on your level of risk will determine your eligibility to commence PrEP.
+You will need to do tests including an HIV and STI test to ensure you are HIV negative before starting PrEP.
 Additional tests may include testing for Hepatitis A, B, C as well as for kidney and liver function.

 Once you know that PrEP is right for you, your doctor will give you a script that you can then take to your local pharmacy to be dispensed (filled) at a subsidised price.

 If you are unable to access PrEP through Medicare, an alternative is to purchase a generic version of Truvada from a reliable overseas supplier.
 You still required to get a script from your doctor before ordering online.
 Visit the ‘PrEP Access Now’ site for more information.